 Operating Costs

 Labor costs are projected to remain flat.
-Supplies and expenses are escalated by a factor, 40% of which represent US PPI and 60% of which represent Argentine inflation.
+Supplies and expenses are escalated by a factor, 40% of which represents US PPI and 60% of which represents Argentine inflation.
 The increase as a result of inflation is more than offset by decreases from 1999 to 2001 and 2001 to 2002 resulting from lower projected operational and maintenance needs of existing pipelines, certain employees and supplies will therefore be diverted to the development and operation of expansion projects and new business.
 Expenses associated with expansions and new businesses, are presented separately.
 New business costs are expected to increase substantially from 2000 to 2004 as TGS seeks to establish itself as an upstream service provider.
 The total number of TGS employees is expected to remain the same at approximately 650.

 Management Fees

-Management fees include fees payable under the Technical Assistance Agreement (are there fees other than just the Technical Service Fee?).
+Management fees are paid under the Technical Assistance Agreement .
 These fees are the greater of US$3 million or 7% of EBIT before management fee less US$3 million, in accordance with the Agreement.
 These fees are paid to Enron and Pérez Companc and Enron’s share is [58.5][60]%.

 Regulatory Fees

 Regulatory fees payable to ENARGAS are assumed at a fixed rate of US$4.7 million.
 [Confirm whether these Fees were added back to EBIT and revenues calculated later.
-I assume they were not]
+I assume they were not.]

 Depreciation

-TGS has historically depreciated its pipeline assets over 45 years, but has requested ENARGAS approval to extend the useful life to 67 years.
-In the projections, starting in 2000, pipelines are depreciated straight line over 45 years, gas processing facilities (Cerri Complex) are depreciated straight line over 17 years and upstream gas processing facilities are depreciated over 15 years.
+TGS has historically depreciated its pipeline assets over [45] years, but has requested ENARGAS approval to extend the useful life to [67] years.
+In the projections, starting in 2000, pipelines are depreciated straight line over 45 years, gas processing facilities (Cerri Complex) are depreciated straight line over [17] years and upstream gas processing facilities are depreciated over 15 years.

 Interest Costs

-The average interest rate on debt included in the projections is assumed to be 9.8% and debt is assumed to be US dollar denominated.
+The average interest rate on debt included in the projections is assumed to be [9.8]% and debt is assumed to be US dollar denominated.
 There is a 15% withholding tax on interest, which has been included in interest expense in the projections.
-The projections assumes that new debt is raised for capital expenditures and to provide working capital through 2003.

-However, TGS possesses significant additional debt capacity in 2003 and beyond and this not reflected in this financial presentation.

 Taxes